 1. Your furnace isn’t producing heat.

 As strange as it may sound, if your furnace stops working because of a crack in your heat exchanger, consider yourself lucky!
-Considering how deadly CO can be, it’s better for your furnace to break than leak CO.
+A broken furnace is an inconvenience, but a CO leak is deadly.

 2. Your carbon monoxide detector goes off.

 In another scenario, your carbon monoxide (CO) detector could go off.
 In newer, more efficient furnaces, it can be even more difficult to find the crack.
 The extra unfortunate thing if your CO detector goes off is, not only is your unit leaking CO, but it’s likely leaking quite a bit.
 CO detectors are set to go off at high levels (usually around 400 ppm).
 There are a lot of things around the house that would set it off if it was set to a low threshold, so manufacturers set it higher.
 That means, if your CO detector is going off, it’s not something to ignore!

 Not only do detectors have a high limit before they go off, many of them never even go off at all!
 Your CO detector uses a silica gel and a sensor to detect the presence of carbon monoxide in the air.
 Over time, this gel dries up and can’t detect CO anymore.
 That’s why it’s important to keep track of the expiration dates of any detectors you have in your home.
 Typically, they dry out after about 5 or 6 years, so if your detectors are over 5 years old, we recommend replacing them.

 3. You or your family members have headaches or flu-like symptoms.